Years ago, I read where villain characters see themselves as heroes in their own stories.

-In the movie Goldfinger, James Bond thinks and acts like a hero.
-But so does the chief villain, Auric Goldfinger.
+In the movie Goldfinger (1964), James Bond thinks and acts like a hero.
+But so does the chief villain character, Auric Goldfinger.

 There are many memorable scenes.
 I love where the evil nemesis bound the British agent to a gold slab and played slice and dice using a giant industrial laser.